dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}

-Now, we need to update `main` to construct and populate the `ApplicationContext` create a `registry` for the application and use this to define the `ApplicationContext`.
-Finally in order to make the `registry` available within widget tree we need to pass the `registry` as a property to the `projector`.
+Now, we need to update `main` to construct and populate the an instance of `ApplicationContext`, create a `registry` and then define an `Injector` with the initialized `ApplicationContext`.
+Lastly, in order to make the `registry` available within widget tree we need to pass the `registry` as a property to the `projector`.

 {% instruction 'Import the `ApplicationContext` module and add this code to `main`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:10-29 %}

 {% aside 'Loading data' %}
 In a real-world application, this data would probably be loaded via a call to a web service or a local data store.
-To learn more, take a look at the [data stores tutorial](../comingsoon.html).
+To learn more, take a look at the [stores tutorial](../comingsoon.html).
 {% endaside %}

 The state stored in the `ApplicationContext` is the same data used in the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
 In general, the `main` module of an application should be concerned with initializing application wide state.
 Also, as we mentioned earlier, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate this through from and to it's children.